Jpnock/PrivateWorlds/README.md

 PrivateWorlds
 =============

-Bukkit plugin which allows for players to have private worlds in game.
+A Bukkit plugin which allows for players to have private worlds in game.